eternitywall/blog.eternitywall.com/_posts/2018-04-13-sign-to-contract.md

     - *pay-to-contract*
     - *sign-to-contract*
     - some remarks
-- an actual implementation w\ Electrum
+- an actual implementation w/ Electrum
     - how to run
     - how to timestamp
     - how to verify